 - You can configure user accounts and assign individual authorizations for operator accounts.
-See section "Role strategy and user accounts" on page 23. - To use centrally managed accounts (LDAP accounts), you have to set up and configure an LDAP access, see section "Configuring access to an LDAP server"
+See section "Role strategy and user accounts". - To use centrally managed accounts (LDAP accounts), you have to set up and configure an LDAP access, see section "Configuring access to an LDAP server"